Purl History, Family Crest & Coats of Arms

 Early History of the Purl family

 This web page shows only a small excerpt of our Purl research.
-Another 264 words (19 lines of text) covering the years 1316, 1455, and 1487 are included under the topic Early Purl History in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) covering the years 1316, 1455, 1487, 1402, 1388, 1394, 1428, 1406, 1422, 1423, 1842, 1886, 1842, 1808, 1845, 1856 and 1858 are included under the topic Early Purl History in all our PDF Extended History products and printed products wherever possible.

 Purl Spelling Variations

 Spelling variations of this family name include: Perle, Pearl, Pearle, Pear, Parl, Perl, Purl, Purle, Pearlman, Perlman and many more.